How to remove diacritics from a string in .NET

 This post is part of the series 'Strings in .NET'.
 Be sure to check out the rest of the blog posts of the series!

-In the post How to correctly count the number of characters of a string, I already wrote about diacritics.
-Here is a quick reminder: a diacritic is a glyph added to a letter.
-For instance, the letter é is composed of the letter e and the acute accent ´.
-In Unicode, the diacritic is a separate character from the base character.
-This means that the letter é is composed of 2 characters: e (U+0065 Latin Small Letter E) and ´ (U+0301 Combining Acute Accent).
-Note that the letter é can also be represented by the single character é (U+00E9 Latin Small Letter E with Acute).
+The post How to correctly count the number of characters of a string covers diacritics in more detail.
+To recap: a diacritic is a glyph added to a letter.
+For instance, é is composed of the letter e and the acute accent ´.
+In Unicode, a diacritic is a separate character from its base character, so é consists of two characters: e (U+0065 Latin Small Letter E) and ´ (U+0301 Combining Acute Accent).
+Note that é can also be represented by the single precomposed character é (U+00E9 Latin Small Letter E with Acute).

-In .NET, you can convert the string representation from the canonical form to a decomposed form using the Normalize method.
-The canonical form is the form where the diacritics are combined with the base character.
-The decomposed form is the form where the diacritics are separated from the base character.
-For instance, the canonical form of the character é is U+00E9, and the decomposed form is U+0065 and U+0301.
-You can quickly see the difference by using the following code:
+In .NET, you can convert a string from its canonical (composed) form to a decomposed form using the Normalize method.
+In the canonical form, diacritics are combined with the base character.
+In the decomposed form, they are separated.
+For example, the canonical form of é is U+00E9, while the decomposed form uses U+0065 and U+0301.
+The following code illustrates the difference:

 C#